dochy-ksti/docchi/readme.md

 It means 10 % of the data is modified each time.
 Data tends to be modified partially, so 10 % is not very uncommon setting, I think.

-Equivalent Dochy data is created, modified, and saved 100 times.
+Equivalent Docchi data is created, modified, and saved 100 times.

-Dochy saves "diff".
+Docchi saves "diff".
 Only 1 MB of the modified data is saved at best.

 The result is below
 ```text